-While we all need inspiration and motivation to go back in the kitchen and pack our kids’ first lunches of 2018, why not pick inspiration among these foods that are supposed to bring them good luck in the New Year?
+While we all need inspiration and motivation to go back in the kitchen and pack our kids’ first lunches of the year, why not pick inspiration among these foods that are supposed to bring them good luck in the New Year?
 Here is for you a selection of food and packed lunches inspiration.
 Time to update your grocery list!

 Lentils.
 Italians eat lentils on New Year’s for wealth and prosperity because the flat legumes were believed to resemble Roman coins.
 Lunchbox ideas with lentils